AaltoSciComp/scicomp-docs/news/index.rst

 News
 ====

-*24/09/2020* – Join our informal chat about research software on zoom at 10:00: `RSE activities in Finland <https://nordic-rse.org/communities/finland/>`__.
-Today is also the SciComp garage day focused on HPC/Triton issues: `daily garage </help/garage/>`__.
+*25/09/2020* – Friendly reminder that you can still register for our `Data analysis workflows with R and Python <https://scicomp.aalto.fi/training/scip/data-analysis/>`__.
+Link to registration is `here <https://link.webropolsurveys.com/Participation/Public/5cd6e04a-f735-4655-93b4-28c19228e03a?displayId=Fin2058059>`__.

 Check `other hands-on trainings coming in October and November </training/>`__.
 Join our `daily garage </help/garage/>`__ if you have issues to discuss related to computing or data management.

 News archive
 ~~~~~~~~~~~~

+*24/09/2020* – Join our informal chat about research software on zoom at 10:00: `RSE activities in Finland <https://nordic-rse.org/communities/finland/>`__.
+Today is also the SciComp garage day focused on HPC/Triton issues: `daily garage </help/garage/>`__.

 *23/09/2020* – Last day of our course on `"Python for Scientific Computing" <training/scip/python-for-scicomp>`__ covering packaging and binder.
 It can also be watched `live on CodeRefinery Twitch <https://www.twitch.tv/coderefinery>`__ if you did not have time to register.